Gitarth/AuStdPacGen/austre_logs/READM.md

-This is where the logs that we generate will be stored
+This is where the logs that we generate will be stored.